zahenrile01/zahenrile01.github.io/README.md

 **Title:** [Consumer complaints on financial products & services for Bank of America from 2017 to 2023](https://github.com/zahenrile01/zahenrile01.github.io/blob/main/Consumer_Complaints4.xlsx)

-**Tools Used:**  Microsoft Excel(Pivot Table, Pivot Chart, Slicers, KPI Cards, Timeline, Shapes&Formating, grouping, Conditional Formating)
+**Tools Used:**  Microsoft Excel(Pivot Table, Pivot Chart, Slicers, Filtering and Sorting, KPI Cards, Timeline, Shapes&Formating, grouping, Conditional Formating)

 **Project Description:**
 This project involved analysing consumer complaints submitted for Bank of America’s financial products and services between 2017 and 2023.
 It is designed to provide a clear overview of customer experience trends and operational responsiveness.
 This dashboard enables stakeholders to easily monitor complaint volumes, response performance, product level issues, and geographic patterns.
 The dashboard includes the following features: